Aloha,

 Groceries

 You will have a full kitchen (and BBQ) at your Guest House.
-There are only two small grocery stores in Hana, which are expensive and have a very limited selection.
+There are only two small grocery stores in Hana, which are expensive and have an extremely limited selection.
 It's best to buy your groceries in Kahului before you come to Hana.

 The Road To Hana